connordelacruz/webdriver-test-tools/TEST_PROJECTS.md

         └── __init__.py
 ```

+This test structure is best used with the [Page Object Model](https://martinfowler.com/bliki/PageObject.html).
+Interaction with the page should be handled by page objects to minimize the need to alter tests whenever the HTML is changed.

 ### Test Project Root Contents

 `README.md` is a template readme file with similar content to this documentation. `setup.py` is a python package setup file that allows the new test suite to be installed as a pip package.